 “ In grateful acknowledgement of their often unheralded role in the history of farming…as partners, farm managers, equipment operators, mechanics, onsite veterinarians, gardeners, cooks and nurturers, women on the farm share a rich, proud history.
 From the soil to the family table, their endeavors have sustained and enriched the life of the farm community throughout history.”

-One of those women who have paved the way for Allison and her generation are not too far ahead of her.
+One of those women who have paved the way for Allison and her generation is not too far ahead of her.
 Joanna Samuelson Lidback has only a little over a decade’s more time on Earth than Allison but she has made use of every single day.
-Finding her way at early age, through her love of cows, to the life of the dairy farmer she was always meant to be Joanna is driven, passionate and the consummate Cabot Farmer.
+Finding her way at an early age, through her love of cows, to the life of the dairy farmer she was always meant to be, Joanna is driven, passionate and the consummate Cabot Farmer.
 When it comes to gender she never thinks trapped inside that box, rather she’s “always just gone through life being me and doing what I do.”
-Now, a mom to two lovely, young boys she has a “different perspective” that she feels has influenced her voice.
+Now, a mom to two lovely, young boys and a spirited little girl she has a “different perspective” that she feels has influenced her voice.
 A voice she has not been afraid to use whether it be on social media, face to face with customers, or even seated in front of the House Agricultural Committee testifying about technology and her beloved way of life.
 Part of what makes her perfect for such a role is due to being a woman and a mom because it defines her in a way that allows her to “ share many of the same challenges and rewards that any mum does, regardless of occupation or way of life.”
 Couple that with being a Cabot farmer, she and her husband raise beef and milk their herd at The Farm at Wheeler Mountain in Westmore, VT, and she feels she has a “first hand understanding of food production and a propensity to better understand various marketing label claims of specific Ag practices.” than a non-farmer mom.

 Both of these women are of different times and with different formative backgrounds but they both see a kinship, a sisterhood of and for women in their daily lives and in agriculture.
 For Joanna motherhood has provided that sisterhood “where women have experienced many of the same things- being puked on, pooped on, or hearing “mum” murmured by this tiny human who is completely dependent upon you for the first time.”
 Allison has “sisters all over the country” as part of the Alpha Sigma Alpha sorority where they “truly have each other’s backs when we need it.”
 And despite her young age she easily spots the similarities between her Greek sisters and her Cabot sisters, “although this comparison sounds crazy, female farmers are truly similar to my sorority; we “pledge” to be advocates for women in agriculture and supporting each other when we get discouraged. “